richardatval/www.greatproject.org.uk/_pages/2018-06-22-who-we-help.md

   We offer courses and support to improve your confidence, gain life skills and get ready to find work or training opportunities.
 ---
-The GREAT Project was created to help members of families in Leicester and Leicestershire.
-When we decide who is eligible to receive our support, we have a specific definition of what we mean by 'member of a family'.
+#### The GREAT Project was created to help members of families in Leicester and Leicestershire.

+When we determine who is eligible to receive our support, we have a specific definition of what we mean by 'member of a family'.

 ### What we mean by 'family'